New Laminate - Sales & Installations

 Follow-up Activities and Initial Maintenance

+- Documentation.
 Process the billing and get a hand written or published warranty.
 Retain the sales receipt and any product description from the purchase of the goods.
 If possible, document the manufacturer's name and the manufacturer's full product description including color.
-Furthermore, retain a sample of the wood for comparisons.
+Furthermore, retain a sample of the laminate for comparisons.
 For insurance purposes, it's good to have a picture of your new product in a safe place.

-Retain extra wood for possible repairs that may be needed in the future.
-Keep the wood in a dry place that stays about room temperature.
-Do not put this in the attic or a moist basement.
-Extreme heat or high humidity can ruin the wood.
+- Attic Stock.
+Retain extra laminate for possible repairs that may be needed in the future.
+Keep the laminate in a dry place that stays about room temperature.
+Do not put your excess laminate in a hot attic or a moist basement.
+Extreme heat or high humidity can ruin the laminate.
+The laminate must remain laying flat.

-Cutting and sanding boards will create dust.
+- Cutting and sanding boards will create dust.
 This dust cannot be contained completely.
 Some may settle in nooks and crevices and even in the AC ducts.
-Click to read more about our guarantees.

-If your wood was glued down or floated, do not return the furniture or expose the wood to heavy foot traffic for 24 hours after the installation.
+- If your laminate was glued down or floated with adhesive in the joints, do not return the furniture or expose the laminate to heavy foot traffic for 24 hours after the installation.
 The adhesive needs time to cure.
-If your wood was nailed or stapled down and has a factory finish, you can return the furniture and expose the wood to heavy foot traffic immediately after the installation.
+If your laminate was installed without adhesive, you can return the furniture and expose the laminate to heavy foot traffic immediately after the installation.